Answers to your questions.

 What does PATCH offer?

 PATCH offers a network for homeschool families to stay connected, share information and resources, encourage each other, and so much more.
-All members have access to an email list which is used for communication within our group.
+All members are given access to join our group's private app which is used for communication within our group.
 Many parents volunteer to help coordinate activities and events for our group.
 Our hope is that all members can find a way to volunteer in some capacity.

 I don't know how to use Paypal, how can I join?